Bipolar Disorder (Manic Depressive Illness or Manic Depression)

 Lamotrigine (Lamictal) may or may not be effective for treating a depression that is active, but some studies show that it is more effective than lithium for preventing the depression of bipolar disorder.
 (Lithium, however, is more effective than lamotrigine in preventing mania.)
 The most troubling side effect of lamotrigine is a severe rash -- in rare cases, the rash can become dangerous.
 To minimize the risk, usually the doctor will recommend a low dose to start and increase dosages very slowly.
 Other common side effects include nausea and headache.

-Lithium, valproate acid and carbamazepine should be avoided during the first three months of pregnancy, because they are known to cause birth defects.
+Lithium and valproic acid should be avoided during the first three months of pregnancy, because they are known to cause birth defects.
 In some cases, however, the return of manic or depressive symptoms could present a more significant risk to the fetus than medicines would.
 Therefore, it is important to discuss the various treatment options and risks with your doctor.

 In recent years, studies have shown that some of the newer antipsychotic medications can be effective for controlling bipolar disorder symptoms.
 Side effects often have to be balanced against the helpful effects of these drugs: